Using the Course Design Symbol Set

 The control description symbols are meant to be used with a grid of horizontal and vertical lines spaced 3.0 millimeters.
 By pressing the Shift key while creating a new element, you may easily align all the parts of the description.

 About the control description sheet

 The control description sheet starts with a heading which consists of blocks for the event title, classes (optional), and (in a single row) course code, course length and and height climb.
-The course length is given in kilometres rounded to the nearest 0.1 km.
-The height climb is given in metres rounded to the nearest 5 m.
+The course length is given in kilometers rounded to the nearest 0.1 km.
+The height climb is given in meters rounded to the nearest 5 m.

 The heading is followed by lines describing the start location, the individual controls, and special routes.
 The description of start and individual controls uses eight columns which are referred to as A…H.

 |A||Control number.
 Numbering of controls is in the sequence they are to be visited, unless the description is for a Score competition.|

 |B||Control code.
 The control code should be a number greater than 30.|

 |C||Which of any similar feature.
 This column is used when there is more than one similar feature within the control circle; e.g. south eastern.|

 |D||Control feature.
 The feature, as shown on the map, at the center of the circle defining the control site; e.g. clearing; boulder.
 The description of each control is based on the International Specification for Orienteering Maps (ISOM 2000).|